Notes on Antique Textiles, Folk Art & Timeless Traditions – Jaina Mishra

 Both groups, the teachers and the students had monetary incentives to participate in this program.

-While many processes in the costume making are at-risk of being lost arts, for a starting point, we chose to work on the easier process of embroidery.
+While there are many processes in the costume making that are at-risk of being lost arts for the first micro-project, we chose to work an easy process – that of embroidery.
+If this is successful we might do the more complex ones in the following years.

-Further, I had seen dozens of elaborately decorated and embroidered tunics but only seen two pairs of pants in the 4-5 times I had interacted with their families.
-After confirming that this was indeed a lacuna, we agreed that the medium would be the pattu pants.
+Further, I had seen dozens of elaborately decorated and embroidered tunics but seen maybe one or two pairs of pants with embroidery in the 4-5 years.
+Most pants are plain and without decoration.
+But the two that I had seen led to questions and the answers revealed that this was indeed a prevalent practice in the past that people were moving away from.
+“Making do” with embroidering just the tunics.
+So, after confirming that this was indeed a lacuna, we agreed that the medium for our micro-project would be the pattu pants.

 But extreme weather delayed the process of dyeing that was to precede the embroidery and so more time was needed.